Graduate Teaching Program

 Prism Center

-The Prism Center serves the diverse queer and trans communities at UVM.
-The Center supports and empowers lesbian, gay, bisexual, transgender and queer students, as well as students whose identities fall in between or expand beyond those categories, and works to create a campus community where people of all sexual and gender identities can thrive.
-The Center offers opportunities for all members of UVM's LGBTQA+ and allied communities to be together, build community and learn from one another.
-The Prism Center holds a variety of events, social and educational programs, and training & advocacy opportunities throughout the year for students, staff, and faculty members.
+The Center advances student success through its work to create a campus community where people of all sexual and gender identities can thrive.
+The Center offers opportunities for all members of UVM's communities to support, empower, and learn from one another.
+The Prism Center holds a variety of events, social and educational programs, and training and advocacy opportunities throughout the year for students, staff, and faculty members.

 Women and Gender Equity Center

-The Women and Gender Equity Center (WAGE) envisions a diverse and equitable learning environment for all members of the UVM community.
-The WAGE Center strives to provide programming, education, and events that connect our community through the exploration of the intersections of their gender and other identities.
+The Women and Gender Equity Center (WAGE) cultivates connection and community while advancing gender equity.
+The WAGE Center strives to provide programming, education, and events that connect our community through the exploration of the intersections of their gender and other identities with the goal of advancing student success.
+The WAGE Center works with students, staff, and faculty of all identities.
+Everyone is welcome.

 Living Well